mouleon/mouleon/README.md

-I'm Leon - a wannabe software engineer with a background in biochemistry...
+I'm Leon - a wannabe software engineer 🧑🏻‍💻 with a background in biochemistry 🧑🏻‍🔬
  - 📅 From April to August 2022 I'm attending a 16 week coding bootcamp at The School of Code
- - 🧑🏻‍💻 I'm also working to build a personal website/blog - focused on biohacking 🔬 and bioenergetics ⚡️
+ - 💻 I'm also working to build a personal website/blog - focused on biohacking 🔬 and bioenergetics ⚡️
  - 💬 Feel free to ask me about any of this  - leonmoule@hotmail.com
 <!--
 **theleonmo/theleonmo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.